 MEET BRIANNA TITONE

 Brianna Titone is a dedicated public servant and problem solver with a strong background in finance, technology, and leadership.
 A proud resident of Arvada for nearly 17 years, Brianna's journey to Colorado was driven by her career as a geologist.
-Since then, she has expanded her expertise through roles as a mining consultant, web application developer, and substitute teacher.
-Brianna made history as Colorado’s first openly transgender elected official when she won her seat in the State Legislature.
+Since then, she has expanded her expertise through roles as a mining consultant, and full stack web developer.
+Brianna made history in 2018 as Colorado’s first openly transgender elected official when she flipped a Republican district and won her seat in the State Legislature.
 If elected as Colorado’s next State Treasurer, she would become first openly transgender statewide executive-level official in the country, breaking new ground for representation while bringing a valuable skill set, trust, and dependability to all Coloradans.

-“I have been a volunteer in my community since age 16 when I joined the volunteer fire department.”
+“I have been a volunteer in my community since age 16 when I joined the volunteer fire department.
+Serving the community has always been my top priority.”

 -Representative Brianna Titone